-- Prototyping – A prototype is similar to wireframing but more advanced.
+- Prototyping: A prototype is similar to wireframing but more advanced.
 A prototype is an initial product model demonstrating functionality; wireframing is just the idea of the product.
-Meanwhile, prototyping is a sequence from one screen to another; different prototypes could be created: a digital prototype, a physical prototype, or a drawing prototype; the primary purpose of working with wireframing or a prototype is to start designing quickly and inexpensively.
+Meanwhile, prototyping is a sequence from one screen to another; different prototypes could be created: digital, physical, or drawing prototypes.
+The primary purpose of working with wireframing or a prototype is to start designing quickly and inexpensively.

-- Information Architecture – Information architecture is the framework of a website; you can find an example here on my website; on the top screen in the center, you could find a category called technology, and inside technology, you can find a drop-down menu with several sub-categories that are called information architecture.
+- Information Architecture: Information architecture is the framework of a website; you can find an example here on my website.
+On the top screen in the center, you can find a category called technology; inside technology, you can find a drop-down menu with several sub-categories called information architecture.
 It tells you how a website or an app is organized and where you could go next.

-- Small Companies UX designers: A small company might hire a Generalist UX Designer; this is a designer that wears many different hats sometimes; they work doing research, interaction, visual, branding, wireframing, prototyping, UX writing, production design, testing, information architecture, and many other skills.
+- Small Companies UX designers: A small company might hire a Generalist UX Designer.
+These designers wear many hats sometimes; they work doing research, interaction, visual, branding, wireframing, prototyping, UX writing, production design, testing, information architecture, and many other skills.

 - Another Type of Designer is the T-Shaped Designer: A T-shaped designer has all the experience and skills of UX design; they probably started as a Generalist and then turned into a Specialist; aT-shaped is someone working as a UX specialist but has several other skills like coding, prototyping, and writing, for example, I’m a T-shaped designer I’m a web developer and web designer, and now I’m working on Visual UX design projects.

 User-Centered Design and Frameworks in UX